Swaziland Action Group Against Abuse

 In Pursuit of Peace & Harmony

-Swaziland Action Group Against Abuse (SWAGAA) is a non-governmental organization that has been working tirelessly for over 20 years to eradicate gender-based violence (GBV), child sexual abuse and human trafficking in eSwatini (formerly Swaziland).
+Swatini Action Group Against Abuse (SWAGAA) is a non-governmental organization that has been working for almost 30 years to end gender-based violence (GBV), sexual abuse and human trafficking in Eswatini (formerly Swaziland).

-SWAGAA has adopted an integrated approach to addressing GBV and abuse through the following three key areas: Prevention, Care and Support and Access to Justice.
+SWAGAA has adopted an integrated approach to addressing GBV and sexual abuse through the following three key areas: Prevention, Care and Support and Access to Justice.

-One of SWAGAA's priorities is to create a supportive and non-threatening environment for survivors as they navigate the criminal justice system.
+SWAGAA strives to create a supportive and non-threatening environment for survivors as they navigate the criminal justice system.
 Through our Legal Unit, we connect survivors with legal aid and other services in order to access legal recourse.
 We collaborate with the police, magistrate, Law Society and the Office of the Director of Public Prosecution to help guide survivors through this process.